gafusion/doc/html/src/cgyro.rst

 Overview
 --------

-CGYRO is a multi-species spectral gyrokinetic solver with sonic rotation capability.
+**The past: GYRO**

-Over the last decade the fusion community has focused its modeling efforts primarily on the core region.
+Over the past two decades, the fusion community has focused its modeling efforts primarily on the core region.
 A popular kinetic code used for this purpose was GYRO :cite:`candy:2003,candy:2003b,candy:2004a,candy:2010`.
 Thousands of nonlinear simulations with GYRO have informed the fusion community's understanding of